-Brewed in the South of Germany, Hefeweizen Beer is a style of wheat beer that is customarily made with a least 50% wheat in combination with a yeast that gives it the unique and definitive flavor-style of a classic Weissbier.
+One can expect a cloudy look and a bitter flavor from a Hefeweizen.
+The appearance comes from the unfiltered yeast and the flavor emerges from the wheat.
+In combination with the wheat, the yeast helps give it the unique and definitive flavor-style of a classic Weissbier.
 Cloves, bananas, spices and even notes of apple can be found on the palate and nose with an often sharp, dry edge to it.
 They have a moderate ABV range of 4.0 - 7.0% and not a lot of hop bitterness.

 Roughtail Brewing Company

 Ellicottville Brewing Company